 Let’s take a closer look at how an early retirement could reduce the size of your Social Security check.
 If you retire early, your benefit gets reduced by 5/9 of 1% for each month you collect Social Security before your full retirement age (up to 36 months).
 If you retire more than 36 months early (up to a maximum of 60), your Social Security benefit will be reduced by another 5/12 of 1% per extra month.

 What If I Want to Work in Retirement?

 Sometimes leaving the workforce is neither feasible nor appealing.
 That’s why some retirees find part-time jobs to pass the time or earn extra money.

 But getting a part-time job after retiring early may reduce your Social Security benefit amount until you reach your full retirement age.
 The SSA may withhold a certain amount of money from your benefit check if your earnings exceed the annual limit.
-For 2017, your benefits will be reduced by $1 for every $2 you earn above $16,920.
-If you’ll reach your full retirement age in 2017, your benefits will be reduced by $1 for every $3 you earn above a different limit ($44,880) up until the month you turn 67.
+For 2019, your benefits will be reduced by $1 for every $2 you earn above $17,640.
+If you’ll reach your full retirement age in 2019, your benefits will be reduced by $1 for every $3 you earn above a different limit ($46,920) up until the month you turn 67.
 In 2020, your benefits will be reduced by $1 for every $2 you earn above $18,240.
 Your benefits will be reduced by $1 for every $3 you earn above $48,600 (assuming you reach your full retirement age in 2020).

 The SSA doesn’t penalize working retirees forever.
 You’ll receive all of the benefits the government withheld after you reach your full retirement age.
 At that time, the SSA recalculates your benefit amount.

 Can Too Many Early Retirees Affect Social Security?